code-monet/sim-gamer-kit/docs/game_guides/index.md

 ### Need for Speed: Most Wanted (2012)

-This Criterion game has some of the same issues from other Criterion racing games from this time:
+This Criterion game is similar to their other games from this time in terms of DirectInput usage.

 1. Hardware Effects Usage: Medium
 2. Indirect Input: Forced wheel detection

 > This game currently lists an incorrect fix on various online forums, a DLL replacement that rotates forces.
 With that fix, you get a fallback FFB model meant for joysticks.

+### Race Room

+> TODO: Game available but study pending

 ### Richard Burns' Rally